 Any motion lasting up to 200 milliseconds is considered fast.

 The golden rule of animation suggests that the bigger the animated object, the slower the animation.

 The distance the object has to pass also plays the role, as the greater the distance, the slower should it be animated.

 As mentioned earlier, mobile-friendliness plays a significant role in the timing of animations.

 If you know that users will assess your website via mobile platforms, then create slower animations on the landing page, over 200 milliseconds.

-There is nothing worse than a landing page animation that is poorly executed.
+There is nothing worse than animated landing pages that are poorly executed.

 Such sloppiness will hurt the overall UX of your website, so you have to act fast.